Lamer87/Space_Engineers_DLC_unlocker/README.md

             - Added tips to the tool if you get errors, as well as small additions to other messages
             - Added tips to cream_api.ini, to make it easier for you if you want to make any changes
             - Removed linux/osx version because it was a mess (for more info, see discussions)
+            - You can find old CreamAPI versions in the backup folder (needed for update check)

     <br>